madison-software-academy/madison-software-academy.github.io/source/curriculum/Chamber.html.md

 How we teach it
 ---

-You'll use chamber when setting up external services such as Amazon S3, Twilio, and Twitter.
+You'll use chamber when setting up external services such as SendGrid, Amazon S3, Twilio, and Twitter.

 Learn more
 ---

-Chamber has excellent documentation [Chamber on GitHub](https://github.com/m5rk/chamber).
+Chamber has excellent documentation [Chamber on GitHub](https://github.com/thekompanee/chamber).